gjbex/Scientific-C-plus-plus/source-code/Classes/QuadratureImplementations/README.md

 # Quadrature implementations

-This directory collects five implementations of the same quadrature example, ordered roughly from runtime polymorphism to constrained compile-time polymorphism.
+This directory collects seven implementations of the same quadrature example, ordered roughly from runtime polymorphism to constrained compile-time polymorphism.